  LEVEL IV: Within 5 days of the decision at level III, either of the parties involved may appeal, in writing, the decision of the superintendent to the Board of Education.
 The Board of Education must render a written decision to all parties within 14 calendar days of their next regularly scheduled board meeting.

 During the appeal process, the student may continue to participate in school activities if determined appropriate by the principal.
 Legal representation may be present at all levels.

+Restorative Practices

+Our primary task at Galesburg-Augusta Community Schools is to educate.
+Because behavior is learned, it is essential for us to implement a course of action which addresses inappropriate behavior by educating the student in the appropriate behavior for particular situations.
+It is our objective to address behavior issues in a proactive manner and to focus upon the learning opportunity.
+These are basic principles of restorative practices.
+When restorative practices are implemented and a student’s behavior has positively changed, learning has taken place.
+When these practices prove to be ineffective, we then rely upon our safe schools’ rubric to guide our decision making.
+It is imperative to note that some behaviors are considered serious in nature and demand immediate attention.
+These serious behaviors will prompt an immediate consequence in accordance with our safe schools’ rubric.